PARTNERSHIP PROS

 1. Are you a team player?

+There’s nothing wrong with admitting you prefer to work alone.
+In fact, it’s very common for entrepreneurs to have lone-wolf tendencies.
 However, overlooking this self-evaluation will lead to major problems down the road when you resent not being able to make decisions on your own.
 If both you and your partner lack the ability to be a team player, your power struggle will undermine and eventually destroy any goodwill you may have.
+Be honest about where you fall on the self-sufficiency scale and ask your potential partner to do the same.
+Also, don’t forget to consider the most obvious question: do you even need a partner?
+Unless you have to bring someone on board for financial capital or for the skills they possess that are not easily acquirable, chances are you can do this on your own.2.
+Can you accept differences among skills and roles?

 Choosing a partner should be like a job interview: you should be looking for the “best fit” candidate that shares your values and vision for the business.
 This may seem like a no-brainer, but it’s easy to get caught up in the excitement.
 Sharing great ideas or great chemistry together isn’t enough.
 Make sure you don’t forget to exercise due diligence in the interview stage(ask anyone who’s ever started a friend or family partnership – and failed).
+Have a pointed and deliberate conversation to identify the right partner and set clear expectations from the outset.
+Ask your potential partner interview-like questions to help guide both of you toward a more grounded, realistic approach to how your business will run:- How do you handle adversity?

 - Where do you see yourself in five years?
 In ten?